-There is only one way to improve your technique and performance as a beginner: by riding regularly!
+The only way to improve your technique and performance as a beginner is by riding regularly!

 If you struggle each time you cycle due to a lack of fitness or confidence, it can easily deter you from getting out there.

-Commit to riding regularly, whether it’s to the grocery store, to work, or for recreation, and you will soon be both confident and competent, increasing your overall enjoyment when you ride.
+Commit to riding regularly, whether as transportation, competition, or recreation, and you will soon be both confident and competent, increasing your overall enjoyment when you ride.